SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/07-Homework.md

 # Description
 Write a program, which calculates vacation expenses:

-* Read a season, an accommodation type and a count of the days
+* Read a season, an accommodation type, and a count of the days
-* Print the total **expenses**, based on the price table bellow, formatted to the **2nd digit** after the decimal point
+* Print the total **expenses**, based on the price table below, formatted to the **2nd digit** after the decimal point

  | Season   | Hotel | Camping   | Discount|
 | :---:       |    :----:   |   :---:     |   :---: |